Cat-sushi/fmatch/README.md

 Fuzzy text matching engine for entity or person screening against denial lists such as BIS Entity List.

-Actutually this is just a text matching engine, not a screening engine against denial lists.
+Actutually, this is just a text matching engine, but not a screening engine against denial lists.
 You might have to join other propertins of denial lists for practical applications.

 ## Features

-- Fuzzy term matching with Levenshtein distance and fuzzy query matching
+- Fuzzy term matching using Levenshtein distance and fuzzy query matching
-- Provide perfect matching mode to deactivate fuzzy matching
+- Perfect matching mode to deactivate fuzzy matching which mitigating false positive
 - Respects term importance of IDF
+- Accepts Latin characters, Chinese characters, Katakana characters, and others
+- Canonicalizes traditioanal and simplified Chinese characters, and others
 - Canonicalizes expression variants of legal entity types such as **Limited** and **Ltd.**
-- Accepts Latin characters, Chinse characters, Katakana characters, and others
-- Canonicalizes traditioanal and simplified Chinese characters, and others
+- Results cache for performance
+- White queries to avoid screening your company itself and consequence false positive
 - The local web server accepts solo query and parallized bulk queries
-- Provide the results cache for performance
-- Provide the white queries to avoid screening your company itself
+- A sample batch application

 ## Usage